The Best Local Ice Cream Shop in Every State

-Each of the 12 flavors featured on the menu at this artisan ice cream shop are made fresh daily.
-And while the desserts are devilishly delicious (go with the Saigon Cinnamon Snickerdoodle!), they’re not overly sweet with just the right amount of sugar to satisfy your craving.
+Each of the 12 flavors featured on the menu at this artisan ice cream shop is made fresh daily.
+And while the desserts are devilishly delicious (go with the Saigon Cinnamon Snickerdoodle!), they’re not overly sweet, with just the right amount of sugar to satisfy your craving.

 Clementine’s Creamery, St. Louis

 Whether you’re feeling naughty or nice, St. Louis’ only microcreamery has a treat for you.
 Naughty?
-Indulge in the boozy Manhattan or Mint Julep ice cream.
+Indulge in the boozy Manhattan or Mint Julep ice cream at Clementine’s Creamery.
 Nice?
 Savor a soothing Honey Lavender or Gooey Butter Cake flavor instead.
 Whatever you choose, it’s guaranteed to be 100% natural.